-Osteopathy is a holistic form of healthcare, where the focus is on improving or restoring the health and well-being of the individual, helping the body’s overall ability to adapt and respond to physical stressors.
-This approach means that osteopathy can support the body through many chronic conditions alongside conventional medical care, and while it won’t cure the disorder, can help alleviate or ease many associated problems.
+Osteopathy is a holistic form of healthcare, where the focus is on improving or restoring the health and wellbeing of the individual, helping the body’s overall ability to adapt and respond to physical stressors.
+This approach means that osteopathy can support the body through many chronic conditions alongside conventional medical care, and while it won’t cure the disorder, can help the body function as best possible easing associated problems.

 Osteopaths can identify dysfunction in the body using skilled evaluation and diagnosis including a broad range of hands-on techniques.
 Treatments involve techniques like stretching and massage, along with mobilisation and manipulation of joints depending on the unique needs of the patient on that particular day.
 This means that no two osteopathic treatments are ever the same.

 Osteopaths in New Zealand are held to a high standard by the regulating body The Osteopathic Council of New Zealand who operate under the Health Practitioners Assurance Act 2003 (HPCA Act).
 This means that osteopaths are held to the same standards as doctors, nurses, chiropractors, physiotherapists and numerous other health professions.

 The difference between osteopathic and conventional training is that the focus is on the body as a whole, instead of breaking the body down into separate parts.
 The human body is constantly working to maintain a state of balanced function and unity.
 Just like a machine, if one component is out of place or faulty the whole machine is affected.